 such as RACE

-The plaintext was converted into 5-letter groups, with 10
+The plaintext is converted into 5-letter groups, with 10 such

 groups on each line.
-The Aroflex could store upto 6 pages
+Aroflex can store upto 6 pages

-The name Aroflex is probably derrived from Automatic Rapid
+The name Aroflex is derived from Automatic Rapid

 Offline Encryption Device.